 In order to participate in education abroad programs at Purdue University Northwest, students must:

 - Be in good disciplinary standing with the university

-- Have completed at least 12 semester credit hours of college-level courses (AP credit or dual credit courses in high school do not apply)
+- Have completed at least 12 semester credit hours of college-level courses except for programs designed specifically for first-year students (AP credit or dual credit courses in high school do not apply)

 - Meet any other requirements set by individual programs

 - Policy on Unapproved Programs